[−][src]Struct lexpr::datum::Ref

 Returns a reference to the contained value.

-If the value referenced is not either a cons cell or Null
+If the value referenced is not either a cons cell or Null, None is returned.

 Note that the returned iterator has special behavior for improper lists, yielding the